Ravenswood Generating Station: Ravenswood No. 3

 Ravenswood No. 3, also known as Unit 30 or Big Allis, is a natural gas facility at Ravenswood Generating Station owned by LS Power and operated by IHI Corporation Energy Services.
 During 1963, Allis-Chalmers announced that ConEd had ordered the "world's first MILLION-KILOWATT unit...big enough to serve 3,000,000 people."
 This sheer scale helped the plant become popularly known as "Big Allis", due to Allis-Chalmers' role in construction.
 During the Northeast blackout of 1965, the bearings of the Allis-Chalmers Turbine were damaged.
 The lube oil pumps were hooked up to the electrical grid and thus shut down during the blackout, causing bearing damage.

 At the time of its installation, it was the world's largest steam energy generating facility.
 It is located on the Ravenswood site, consisting of Units 1, 2, 3 and 4, as well as several small gas turbines (GTs), and an oil depot.
 The site overall produces about 2,500 MW, or approximately 20% of New York City's current energy consumption.
 In 2011, Big Allis burned 97% natural gas, 3% oil (used as backup fuels).

 The site also includes a steam generation plant consisting of four Babcock & Wilcox boilers, owned and run by Con Edison.
 The plant helps in the supply of steam to the Manhattan steam system when needed, via the Ravenswood Tunnel under the East River.

+Nuclear power proposal

+A 750MWe nuclear reactor was proposed in 1962, to begin operation on the site in 1970, but was cancelled in 1964 due to controversy and safety concerns.
+The total capacity was to be augmented to 1000MWe with oil-fired superheaters.